openebs/zfs-localpv/docs/backup-restore.md

 kubectl get volumesnapshotlocations.velero.io -n velero
 ```

-If we have created a backup schedule using the above VolumeSnapshotLocation, the ZFS-LocalPV plugin will start taking the incremental backups.
+If we have created a backup schedule using the above VolumeSnapshotLocation, the LocalPV-ZFS plugin will start taking the incremental backups.
 Here, we have to provide `incrBackupCount` parameter which indicates that how many incremental backups we should keep before taking the next full backup.
-So, in the above case the ZFS-LocalPV plugin will create full backup first and then it will create three incremental backups and after that it will again create a full backup followed by three incremental backups and so on.
+So, in the above case the LocalPV-ZFS plugin will create full backup first and then it will create three incremental backups and after that it will again create a full backup followed by three incremental backups and so on.

 For Restore, we need to have the full backup and all the in between the incremental backups available.
 All the incremental backups are linked to its previous backup, so this link should not be broken otherwise restore will fail.

 One thing to note here is `incrBackupCount` parameter defines how many incremental backups we want, it does not include the first full backup.
 While doing the restore, we just need to give the backup name which we want to restore.
 The plugin is capable of identifying the incremental backup group and will restore from the full backup and keep restoring the incremental backup till the backup name provided in the restore command.

-Now we can create a backup schedule using the above VolumeSnapshotLocation and the ZFS-LocalPV plugin will take care of taking the backup of the resources periodically.
+Now we can create a backup schedule using the above VolumeSnapshotLocation and the LocalPV-ZFS plugin will take care of taking the backup of the resources periodically.
 For example, to take the incremental backup at every 5 min, we can create the below schedule :

 ```
 velero create schedule schd --schedule="*/5 * * * *" --snapshot-volumes --include-namespaces=<backup-namespace1>,<backup-namespace2> --volume-snapshot-locations=zfspv-incr --storage-location=default --ttl 60m